antoniojbt/project_quickstart/README.rst

 In progress...

 Boilerplate tools and templates for setting up a data analysis project.
-The package is setup with reproducibility concepts in mind, Ruffus_ as a pipeline tool, CGAT_ tools for support, Python_ and its packaging_, restructuredText_ and Sphinx_ for reporting, Travis_ and tox_ for testing, Conda_ and Docker_, and GitHub_ for version control.
+The package is setup with reproducibility concepts in mind, Ruffus_ as a pipeline tool, CGAT_ tools for support, Python_ programming and packaging_, restructuredText_ and Sphinx_ for reporting, Travis_ and tox_ for testing, Conda_ and Docker_ for management and development, and GitHub_ for version control.
+I've additionally put some basic instructions/reminders to link GitHub with ReadtheDocs_, Zenodo_ (for archiving your code and generating a DOI) and Travis CI.

 .. _Ruffus: http://www.ruffus.org.uk/